dikshadutta13/PyTask-Scheduler/README.md

 ---

 Steps to Install & Run the Project
+1.Install Python 3 on your system.

+2.Download or clone this repository.
+3.Open the project folder.
+4.Run the program using: python pytask_scheduler.py
+5.Use the on-screen menu to add, view, sort, or manage tasks.

 ---